formlio/forml/docs/io.rst

 External Payload Exchange
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In addition to the core payloads, the :ref:`serving <serving>` layer involves few more data exchanges using the following structures:
+In addition to the core payloads, the :ref:`serving <serving>` layer involves a few more data exchanges using the following structures:

 +------------------------+------------------------+------------------------------------------------+